Phineas-z/ObjectMapping/README.md

 # ObjectMapping
 Object map from and to JSON.
 Support NSManagedObject, customized KeyMapping, intercept translation by key, minimum configuration.

+user in charge of data integrity and safety
 No support for NSDictionary
+Cycle reference problem